cuttlefishh/python-for-data-analysis/lessons/lesson20.md

 # commit your changes (a snapshot of the staging area, including anything added)
 git commit -m "added .gitignore and edited README.md"

-# push changes to github
+# push changes to github (-u/--set-upstream is only required the first time)
 git push --set-upstream origin my-branch

 # now go to GitHub and open a pull request, then merge my-branch into master